deepsweet/start/README.md

 #### `(params)`

-First function call made by user. `params` can be options object, multiple arguments or whatever your logger needs to be configured and initialized.
+First function call made by user. `params` can be options object, multiple arguments or whatever your reporter needs to be configured and initialized.

 #### `(name, type, message)`